This is Diane Wyzga's TypePad Profile.

 San Clemente, California

-RN,JD, litigation strategist, trial and communications consultant reflects on stories we tell to relate, understand & persuade.
-Share your stories & come back often.
+Story-gatherer & wizard of words reflects on stories we tell to relate, understand & persuade each other.
+Share your stories.

-Interests: Kayaking, stand-up paddleboarding, beekeeping, books, and organic farming.
+Interests: Kayaking, stand-up paddleboarding, beekeeping, hiking, books, chef & foodie, and organic farming.

 Recent Activity